-A 50/50 option form is available from your employer.
-If you have more than one job in which you contribute to the scheme you would need to specify in which of the jobs you wish to be moved to the 50/50 section.
+A 50/50 option form is available from your council.
+If you have more than one office or job in which you contribute to the scheme you would need to specify in which of the offices or jobs you wish to be moved to the 50/50 section.

 If you elect for 50/50 you would be moved to that section from the next available pay period.
 You would then start paying half your normal contributions and build up half your normal pension during the time you are in that section.
-When you make an election for the 50/50 section your employer must provide you with information on the effect this will have on your benefits in the scheme.
+When you make an election for the 50/50 section your council must provide you with information on the effect this will have on your benefits in the scheme.